What is the difference between debt consolidation and consumer proposal?

 Since all interest on included debts is, by law, reduced to 0% and, in most cases, the offer is less than 100% of the total debts, the monthly payments will usually be much lower than that of a consolidation loan.

 Like consolidation, the maximum duration of a proposal is 5 years and you can keep all the assets you want.
-However, your credit report will be negatively affected during the proposal and for 3 years after.
+However, your credit report will be negatively affected during the proposal and for 3 years after or 6 years after it was filed, whichever comes first.
+Therefore, if it takes you 5 years to pay off your proposal, it will be removed the following year.

 Navigating through the different options can be very confusing.
 We can help you see more clearly and to help you achieve a life without debts.
 In 24 hours, you will have the answers to your questions and a plan that we will put in place with you.